functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nx-integrated-monorepo-nestjs-serverless-framework-setup.md

 Serverless Bundle will bundle only the code your project needs including dependencies.
 This resolves the problem of Serverless bundling all your `node_modules` instead of just the ones your app uses.

 Serverless Bundle advertises a low-config "just works" experience.
 For the simple projects in my example repo, this proved to be true.
-Internally it uses [Serverless Webpack](https://www.npmjs.com/package/serverless-webpack) so you could opt to use that directly if you end up needing more advanced configs.
+Internally it uses [Serverless Webpack](https://www.npmjs.com/package/serverless-webpack), so you could opt to use that directly if you end up needing more advanced configs.

+After installing the plugins we need, we can begin configuring our projects.

+## Configuring NestJS

+## Configuring Serverless Framework

+## Configuring NX

+# Notes
+My primary goal was to find a quick, cheap, and easy way to rapidly prototype and deploy a NestJS + NextJS stack, specifically in an integrated monorepo context.

+I do not know if the steps taken in this post will work for your needs.
+Please be aware of all the pros and cons when working with Serverless/AWS Lambda.

 # Future work
 Someday, I may try and convert what I did here into a NX code generator.